-At the invitation of a number of former legionnaires residing in the Village of Gurnee, George M. Illich, Commander of the Admiral William A. Noffett Post 771, held an open-house meeting on the evening of Tuesday, November 1, 1938 at Depke’s Garage, Grand Avenue, Gurnee, at 8:00 p.m.District Commander William Seymour and other prominent legionnaires were present -- they explained the purpose and the need of a Post in Gurnee.
+At the invitation of a number of former Legionnaires residing in the Village of Gurnee, George M. Illich, Commander of the Admiral William A. Moffett Post 771, held an open-house meeting on the evening of Tuesday, November 1, 1938 at Depke’s Garage, Grand Avenue, Gurnee, at 8:00 p.m.District Commander William Seymour and other prominent Legionnaires were present — they explained the purpose and the need of a Post in Gurnee.
 The feeling of some district members was that the Post would be formed in Gurnee only to fall by the wayside.
-That meeting proved to be successful and in February of 1939 the Post was moved to Gurnee.
+That meeting proved to be successful and in February of 1939, the Post was moved to Gurnee.
 The first meeting was held in Depke’s Garage and the permanent meeting place became the Fire Station in the rear of McClure’s garage.

 The year 1949 and early part of 1950 many long hours were spent by the faithful men and women of this community.
 Men and women who were not eligible for membership in the Legion or Auxiliary helped construct the building.
 With the help of experienced carpenters and other tradesmen, members worked side by side laying wood floors, paneling, and other materials.

 On May 10 and May 11, 1950, the Post held the first big event called “It’s a Date,” a local talent variety show.

 The same year the Post set up a small bar in the southwest corner of the building.
 Beverages were served from washtubs of ice and the help was all donated.
 At the same time, the women were working — trying to get the kitchen facilities set up in order to serve bingo and other events.

 With members of both Legion and Auxiliary working side by side, came the realization of a big event in the near future.